Safelisting with persisted queries

 - use a full operation string rather than the operation ID

-Note: To enable safelisting, you must turn off automatic persisted queries (APQs).
-APQs let clients register arbitrary operations at runtime while safelisting restricts operations to those that have been explicitly preregistered.
+To enable safelisting, you must turn off automatic persisted queries (APQs).
+APQs let clients register arbitrary operations at runtime while safelisting restricts operations to those that have been explicitly registered.